Kumar-s75/Token-launchpad-in-React/README.md

-# Starter code
+# Token launchpad
-The code contains the initial HTML and CSS structure for the token launchpad.
+This is a basic token launchpad.